ThinkParQ/beegfs-csi-driver/README.md

-# CSI BeeGFS Driver
+# BeeGFS CSI Driver

-This repository hosts the CSI BeeGFS driver and all of its build and dependent configuration files to deploy the driver.
+This repository hosts the BeeGFS CSI Driver and all of its build and dependent configuration files to deploy the driver.

 ## Prerequisite(s)
-- Kubernetes cluster
+- Kubernetes, 1.17 or later, cluster with BeeGFS client software installed
-- Running version 1.17 or later
+- Access to terminal with `kubectl` and BeeGFS client software installed
-- Access to terminal with `kubectl` installed
+- BeeGFS file system(s) accesible from the Kubernetes cluster and the terminal

 ## Deployment
 Deployment can be customized depending on your environment and goals: